Skip to content

 Friends: The National Association of Young People Who Stutter

-We are the only 501(c)(3) national non-profit organization dedicated solely to empowering young people who stutter and their families.
+We are the only 501(c)(3) national nonprofit organization dedicated solely to empowering young people who stutter and their families.

 Our Mission